 In the middle of one of his live recordings, James makes a request of the audience: "Put your hands together for the band."
 As the people eagerly respond, he says, "Jab, y'all play so much!"
 The Godfather didn't credit his musicians in album liner notes, but he never forgot to acknowledge their efforts on the bandstand.

 Jabo finally left James in 1975 to go with B.B.
-King.
-He now lives in his home town, Mobile, Alabama, and plays occasionally on weekends.
+King and lived in his home town, Mobile, Alabama, and played occasionally on weekends.